red seaweed pressing on paper drying out - title image for blog on how to press seaweed for art

 2. Fill your baking tray or bucket with an inch of tepid tap water and submerge a sheet of watercolour paper into it.

-3. Take your seaweed and give it a rinse to remove all sand and other debris
+3. Take your seaweed and give it a rinse to remove all sand and other debris.

+4. Gently float it into the water prising it apart with your paintbrush or chopstick to reveal its full form.
 Patience is required as it can take some time to get this right, and if you are a perfectionist, you may wish to trim your seaweed to give it a more pleasing shape.

 Once you are happy with how your seaweed looks you will need to slowly and carefully lift the paper out of the tray, whilst trying not to disturb the seaweed.